Interactive control for primary actions, form submission, and inline triggers.

 Description

 Button is the primary interactive control for triggering an action.
-It renders as a native <button> by default and exposes slots for leading and trailing icons, a loading state with a built-in spinner, and an asChild prop for rendering as a link or any custom element via Radix Slot.
+It renders as a native <button> by default, composes leading and trailing icons as children alongside a <ButtonLabel>, supports a loading state with a built-in spinner, and an asChild prop for rendering as a link or any custom element via Radix Slot.

 Reach for it whenever a user performs an action: submitting a form, opening a dialog, dismissing a toast, kicking off an async operation, or navigating between pages.
 The variant axis maps to product intents (primary for the main action, neutral-solid / neutral-light for secondary, danger for destructive, success for confirmation, inverse pair for dark surfaces).
 The appearance axis controls emphasis from solid down to ghost.